-Campus Public Safety Officers as well as the Title IX Investigation Team, have the authority to issue no-contact or trespass orders to protect the parties involved in a sexual misconduct investigation.
+The Directors of Student Life for students and Human Resources for employees have the authority to issue no-contact or trespass orders to protect the parties involved in a sexual misconduct investigation.

 - The no-contact orders may be issued to prohibit any contact, limit contact or prohibit persons from being on campus. - No-contact orders may be issued for the duration of the investigation or may be extended until rescinded by the College - Trespass orders may be issued in significant and serious instances of misconduct or criminal/policy violations